IR/UV mixing from higher-order interactions in a Scalar Field: Summary of the Approximations

 \section{Summary of the Approximations}

 Three approximations are used and are listed below: \begin{enumerate} \item We approximate $\widehat{C}(q)\approx \widehat{C}(0)=Q/A^4$ for small momenta $q$; this is justified because $C(x)$ is rapidly decaying and entire. \item We replace higher time derivatives by their leading contributions in the high-$k$ regime, where spatial derivatives dominate.
-We use this to derive an approximate (and not manifestly Lorentz invariant) Hamiltonian. \item After these steps the effective Lagrangian is not manifestly Lorentz invariant; this is acceptable because: (i) the underlying interaction is Lorentz invariant, and (ii) the effective truncation is used only to estimate the ground-state energy scaling relevant for cutoff determination. \end{enumerate}
+We use this to derive an approximate (and not manifestly Lorentz invariant) Hamiltonian.
+This truncation should be viewed as a controlled large-k scaling estimate, rather than a full theory. \item After these steps the effective Lagrangian is not manifestly Lorentz invariant; this is acceptable because: (i) the underlying interaction is Lorentz invariant, and (ii) the effective truncation is used only to estimate the ground-state energy scaling relevant for cutoff determination. \end{enumerate}